ydc123/Dark_Surrogate_Model/README.md

 This repository is the official repository of our paper "Boosting the Adversarial Transferability of Surrogate Model with Dark Knowledge".
-We will release more codes as soon.
+We will release more codes soon.

 You can refer to `imagenet/training/train_imagenet.py` to train your own dark surrogate model.